-The juice will also stain plastic containers, so use glass or disposable plastic bags.
-Avoid using aluminum and carbon steel knives or cooking vessels with pomegranates as they can turn the juice bitter.
+Be forewarned that pomegranate juice will stain not only your fingers but also your clothes, which is why it has been used as a natural dye by many cultures.
+Wear an apron when working with the fruit to guard against any splashes that might spot your clothing.
+The juice will also stain plastic containers, so use glass or disposable plastic bags when possible.
+Avoid using aluminum or carbon steel knives or cooking vessels as they can turn the juice bitter.

 Pomegranate is a juicy fruit with a sweet and tart flavor.
 The juice is sometimes used in place of citrus juice to add brightness to a drink or dish.
 The seeds are crunchy and juicy, and add a nice counterpoint to rich dishes like stews and dips.

 Pomegranate is frequently used raw, with whole seeds eaten out of hand, as an ingredient, or as a colorful garnish.
 The raw seeds are also used to make bright red juice.
 Pomegranate juice is enjoyed as a beverage, cocktail mixer, and an ingredient in sweet and savory sauces and dishes.
 The fruit can also be cooked down to make jellies and jams.

 - Poinsettia Cocktail